CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 ### LESSON 2 : LIKE, WHATEVER

-So, now we're going to deal with one of the most common issues with hotel databases: the guest's name being misspelled.
+We're going to deal with one of the most common issues with hotel databases: the guest's name being misspelled.

 So, "Hilary Clinten" is added to the database by booking agent #1.
 She calls up on the phone asking about her reservation and booking agent #2 spells her name correctly on the phone.
 The hotel staff knows what *some of her name* sounds like but not all of it and they want to find her as a customer on the system.